OyczE/esp32-wifi-penetration-tool-esp32c5/FliperApp/README.md

    The resulting `.fap` file will appear in `dist/apps/`.
 4. Copy the `.fap` to your Flipper's `apps/` directory using qFlipper or USB mass storage.

+For details on the manifest format see [App Manifests](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/AppManifests.md).
+API documentation can be found in the [Flipper Doxygen pages](https://developer.flipper.net/flipperzero/doxygen/).

-The `furi_hal_uart.h` header in this folder is a minimal stub so the app can be built outside the firmware tree.
-When compiling within the official firmware source it will be ignored in favor of the SDK version.
+The `furi_hal_serial.h` header in this folder is a minimal stub so the app can be built outside the firmware tree.